k-orestis/extending_neural_production_systems/README.md

 # Neural Production Systems (NPS) Implementation and Augmentation

-This repository contains an implementation and augmentation of Neural Production Systems (NPS) as introduced in the paper by [XYZ](https://arxiv.org/pdf/2103.01937.pdf).
-The code is built upon the NPS paper repository ([GitHub](https://github.com/anirudh9119/neural_production_systems.git)), as well as [XYZ](https://github.com/dido1998/CausalMBRL.git) for the physics experiment.
+This repository contains an implementation and augmentation of Neural Production Systems (NPS) as introduced in NPS paper (https://arxiv.org/pdf/2103.01937.pdf).
+The code is built upon the NPS paper repository ([GitHub](https://github.com/anirudh9119/neural_production_systems.git)), as well as CausalMBRL repository (https://github.com/dido1998/CausalMBRL.git) for the physics experiment.
 For a detailed analysis of the experiments, refer to `report.pdf`.
 The repository also contains trained models and output images.

 ## Contents